The shift: from “Botox near me” to “ask the AI”

 What AI gets wrong about medspa treatments

 Even when AI does discuss aesthetic treatments or mention specific providers, it frequently gets critical facts wrong.
-Our testing found AI gives incorrect or outdated information in approximately 40–50% of medspa-specific queries.
 In an industry where medical safety and patient expectations are paramount, accuracy isn’t optional.
-For more on this problem, see our deep dive on fixing AI hallucinations about your brand.

-The most common errors we find in AI responses about medspa businesses:
+The most common errors in AI responses about medspa businesses:

 Pricing ranges

 Medspa treatment pricing varies enormously by geography, provider experience, and product used.
 AI routinely gets this wrong in ways that damage patient expectations and provider credibility.
 Botox pricing ranges from $10 to $25 per unit depending on market, with the average treatment requiring 20–60 units — meaning actual treatment costs range from $200 to $1,500.
 AI often cites flat-rate national averages ($300–$600 per area) that don’t reflect per-unit pricing models (ASAPS Procedural Statistics, 2024).
-For dermal fillers, the gap is worse: a syringe of Juvederm ranges from $500 to $1,200+ depending on the specific product line (Voluma vs. Ultra vs. Volbella) and geographic market, but AI frequently provides a single number.
-CoolSculpting sessions range from $2,000 to $4,000 per area according to the American Society of Plastic Surgeons (ASPS), but AI often quotes the outdated per-applicator pricing model that Allergan replaced.
+For dermal fillers, the gap is worse: a syringe of Juvederm ranges from $500 to $1,200+ depending on the specific product line and geographic market, but AI frequently provides a single number.
+CoolSculpting sessions range from $2,000 to $4,000 per area according to the American Society of Plastic Surgeons (ASPS), but AI often quotes outdated pricing models.

 Treatment safety and contraindications